Diamondback-Development/diamondback/README.md

 - [plang f#] - Will be v0.3.0-beta

+- [plang nodejs] - Will be v0.4.0-beta

+- [plang photon] - Will be v0.4.0-beta

 ## Roadmap

 Changes coming in the future:

 - Full communication and implementation of F#, Lua, and Ruby

-- Inplementation of Photon, PyOwO and RickRoll Language
+- Inplementation of Photon, PyOwO, Node.js, and RickRoll Language

 - Recode to use Lexer and Parser

 - Create standard libraries

+- Create website